http://math.mit.edu/~stevenj/18.335) is the home

-Further reading: Trefethen, lectures 35 and 39.
-Templates for the Solution of Linear Systems.
-A very nice overview can be found in these 2002 Lecture Notes on Iterative Methods by Henk van der Vorst (second section, starting with GMRES).
-Regarding convergence problems with GMRES, see this 2002 presentation by Mark Embree on Restarted GMRES dynamics.
-On MINRES and SYMMLQ: Differences in the effects of rounding errors in Krylov solvers for symmetric indefinite linear systems by Sleijpen (2000); see also van der Vorst notes from Lecture 22 and the Templates book.
+Further reading: On MINRES and SYMMLQ: Differences in the effects of rounding errors in Krylov solvers for symmetric indefinite linear systems by Sleijpen (2000); see also van der Vorst notes from Lecture 22 and the Templates book.
+Trefethen, lecture 38 on CG.
 See also the useful notes, An introduction to the conjugate gradient method without the agonizing pain by J. R. Shewchuk.

 Discussed convergence of conjugate gradient: useless results like "exact" convergence in m steps (not including roundoff), pessimistic bounds saying that the number of steps goes like the square root of the condition number, and the possibility of superlinear convergence for clustered eigenvalues.

-Via a simple analysis of the discretized Poisson's equation, then generalized to any discretized grid/mesh with nearest-neighbor interactions, argued that the number of steps in unpreconditioned CG is (at least) proportional to the diameter of the grid for sparse matrices of this type, and that this exactly corresponds to the square root of the condition number in the Poisson case.
-Hence, an ideal preconditioner really needs some kind of long-range interaction.
+Via a simple analysis of the discretized Poisson's equation in 1d (which easily generalizes to any discretized grid/mesh with nearest-neighbor interactions), argued that the number of steps in unpreconditioned GMRES (and other Krylov methods) is (at least) proportional to the diameter of the grid for sparse matrices of this type, and that this exactly corresponds to the square root of the condition number in the Poisson case.
+Hence, an ideal preconditioner for this type of matrix really needs some kind of long-range interaction.

 Handouts: summary of options for solving linear systems